purplefroggamblingrebellion/AdvancedBuildingForWHITEWALK/README.md

 # Advanced Building AND Import From Studio
+## Quick Warning: DO NOT USE ADVANCED BUILDING OR IMPORT FROM STUDIO AND ASK FOR ARCHITECT, KEEP ARCHITECT FOR THE PEOPLE WHO CAN BUILD WITH THE REAL SYSTEM

 # Advanced Building:

 Hello!
-This is a more advanced type of building for WHITEWALK
+This is a more advanced type of building for WHITEWALK.

 ![In use.](https://raw.githubusercontent.com/purplefroggamblingrebellion/AdvancedBuildingForWHITEWALK/refs/heads/main/Inuse.png)